AI Search Will Create a New Class of Digital Monopolies

 The Parallels to Platform Monopolies

 AI search is creating the same dynamic for content visibility.
 The brands that establish entity authority now are building the digital equivalent of network effects.
 Each citation reinforces their position.
 Each reference strengthens their entity profile.
 Each AI-generated answer that features their content makes it harder for competitors to break through.
-As we have explored in our analysis of the death of the homepage, the very structure of how users discover information is shifting to favor concentrated authorities.
+As we have explored in our analysis of The Death of the Homepage: Why AI Search Makes Your Front Door Irrelevant, the very structure of how users discover information is shifting to favor concentrated authorities.

 "AI search does not create competition.
 It creates concentration.
 The brands that establish entity authority first will hold positions that become exponentially more expensive to challenge with every passing quarter."